dotnet/AspNetCore.Docs/aspnetcore/web-api/index.md

 ::: moniker range=">= aspnetcore-2.1"

-In order to make auromatic and custom responses consistent you can return [`ValidationProblem()`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.controllerbase.validationproblem?view=aspnetcore-2.1#Microsoft_AspNetCore_Mvc_ControllerBase_ValidationProblem) method instead of `BadRequest()`.
-It returns `ValidationProblemDetails` as well.
+In order to make automatic and custom responses consistent you can use [`ValidationProblem()`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.controllerbase.validationproblem?view=aspnetcore-2.1#Microsoft_AspNetCore_Mvc_ControllerBase_ValidationProblem) method instead of `BadRequest()`.
+It returns `ValidationProblemDetails` as well as automatic one.

 ::: moniker-end